Julie Banderas: Personal life

-Banderas' former husband Andrew J. Sansone, a member of the board of directors of Habitat for Humanity and founding president of both Old Rock Media and Big Apple Channel, proposed marriage to her with a message-in-a-bottle that he pretended to discover on the beach while clam digging on Long Island Sound.
+Banderas' ex-husband Andrew J. Sansone, a member of the board of directors of Habitat for Humanity and founding president of both Old Rock Media and Big Apple Channel, proposed marriage to her with a message-in-a-bottle that he pretended to discover on the beach while clam digging on Long Island Sound.
 She announced their engagement during an episode of America's Election Headquarters on September 21, 2008.
 They wed at Fifth Avenue Presbyterian Church on August 29, 2009.
 They have three children and reside in New York City.

 In December 2022, Banderas announced on her Twitter account that she and Sansone had separated.
-Saying that he is her "soon to be ex."

-On February 9, 2023, Banderas announced on Fox's Gutfeld! that she is getting a divorce.
+On February 9, 2023, Banderas announced on Fox's Gutfeld! that she was getting a divorce.